 **Please note that there are additional optional expenses not included in this list.

-The links below are a sampling of articles and websites that might be helpful in learning more about the new law’s provisions.
+The links below are a sampling of articles and websites that might be helpful in learning more about the law’s provisions.

 Internal Revenue Service: 529 Plans: Questions and Answers